nottPdj/PFL_TP1/README.md

 The implementation of the shortestPath function was an adaptation of Dijkstra's algorithm.

-For this, we defined the type PriorityQueue*,which  was implemented through a min-Heap, since the priority is from the nodes that have the least distance from the source.
+For this, we defined the type PriorityQueue*, which was implemented through a min-Heap, since the priority is from the nodes that have the least distance from the source.

-Like in the TSP, the RoadMap was converted to an Adjacency Matrix represantion and each city was attributed an Int (starting from 1).
+Like in the TSP, the RoadMap was converted to an Adjacency Matrix representation and each city was attributed an Int (starting from 1).
-To store the distances from the source to each node, and each paths, tables were used, like in the TSP.
+To store, check and update the distances from the source to each node and each path, tables were used, of types SpTable* and PrevTable*.

 The Dijkstra's algorithm return the first the shortest path from the source to the target, however if there's more than a shortest path, it returns the first found.
 Since we were aiming for a different approach, returning all the shortests paths, we needed to adapt the algorithm.
 After finding a shortest path, we also need to check if we can reach the source with the same total distance as the shortest.

 #### Time Complexity

-O(V^2)
+O(n^2) being n the number of cities.
+To find the shortest path, the algorithm might check the connection for each pair of cities at least once.

 ---